PirateBox-Dev/openwrt-dev-environment/README.md

 Use the __local feed__ variant if you want to use __other__ branches __than__ the __master__ branch.

 ### PirateBox feed
+Make sure you have the loop kernel module loaded:

+    modprobe loop

 For convenience, there is a make target executing all following targets, but for completeness each step is lined out in detail below

     make auto_build_stable